-- All confirmed incidents of bullying will be documented and an investigation report will be forwarded to the Head of Stage, who might then involve the Senior Coordinator for Pastoral Care.
-They will keep an accurate log of all bullying incidents and determine the support needed for the victim as appropriate to their age and level of understanding. - Any final decision involving exclusion will rest with the Head of School.
+- All confirmed incidents of bullying will be documented and an investigation report will be forwarded to the Senior Coordinator.
+Senior Coordinators will keep an accurate log of all bullying incidents and determine the support needed for the victim as appropriate to their age and level of understanding. - Any final decision involving exclusion will rest with the Head of School.